Skip to main content

 Ingress DNS Name

-We also provide a DNS name which will always point to your nginx ingress controllers IP.
+We provide a DNS name which will always point to your HAProxy ingress controller's IP.
 You can use it to point your own domain hostnames to the ingress.
-DNS is already set up, you will find the name in the Nginx Ingress view in Cockpit.
+DNS is already set up, you will find the name in the HAProxy ingress view in Cockpit.

-To use it just create a Alias or CNAME record in your own domain and point it to our provided ingress DNS.
+To use it just create an Alias or CNAME record in your own domain and point it to our provided ingress DNS.

 Wildcard DNS Name